dportik/dadi_pipeline/Three_Population_Pipeline/README.md

     # Adjacent Secondary contact, longest isolation - Split between pop 1 and (2,3) with no migration, then split between pop 2 and 3 with no migration.
 Period of symmetric secondary contact occurs between adjacent populations (ie 1<->2, 2<->3, but not 1<->3) after all splits are complete.
     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "refugia_adj_1", Models_3D.refugia_adj_1, rounds, 9, fs_folded=fs_folded, reps=reps, maxiters=maxiters, folds=folds, param_labels = "nu1, nuA, nu2, nu3, m1, m2, T1, T2, T3")

-Or you can block out this section of the Optimize_Functions.Optimize_Routine function for those models using triple quotes:
+**Option 2:** You can block out this section of the Optimize_Functions.Optimize_Routine function for those models using triple quotes.
+Anything contained within the set of ''' will be ignored.

     '''
     # Split into three populations, no migration.